Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

 \subsection{Down-ranking}

 The ability to down-rank content allows researchers to investigate alternative moderation strategies.
-Harmful content can be dynamically penalized in the ranking, making it available only when the user is interested in consuming more content and scrolling further down their feed.
-Given criteria for down-ranking content, such interventions are generally easy to implement.
-The extension should select the posts that must be penalized and estimate how far down the feed the item ought to be down-ranked.
+Potentially harmful content can be dynamically penalized in the ranking, making it available only when the user is interested in consuming more content and scrolling further down their feed.
+Given the criteria for down-ranking content, such interventions are generally easy to implement.
+The extension should select the posts that must be penalized and estimate how far down the feed each item should be down-ranked.
 The new position can be determined based on a fixed offset or based on the score of the content.
-For example, researchers may decide to add 100 positions to all down-ranked posts or use a content-based offset, making sure that very harmful posts receive less exposure.
-In practical terms, the extension should keep track of the number of posts consumed by the user and insert the post when the browser's viewport reaches the desired position.
-This step can be achieved easily on most platforms by inserting the same content removed in the previous position.
+For example, researchers may decide to push all down-ranked posts 100 positions lower in the feed or use a content-based offset to ensure that very harmful posts receive less exposure.
+In practice, the extension should keep track of the number of posts the user has consumed and insert a post when the browser's viewport reaches the desired position.
+This step can be easily achieved on most platforms by inserting the same content that was removed in the previous position.
 This intervention offers valuable insights into the impact of ranking.
-It can provide concrete recommendations for the social media platform on adapting the algorithm to penalize problematic content and achieve the desired outcome.
-This intervention allows testing interventions that can reduce exposure to some content but do not entirely remove the recommended posts--a topic that may be sensitive for those opposing moderation strategies.
+It can provide concrete recommendations for the social media platform on how to adapt its algorithm to penalize problematic content and achieve the desired outcome.
+This intervention allows testing interventions that can reduce exposure to some content without entirely removing the recommended posts---a topic that may be sensitive for those opposing moderation strategies.

 As an alternative, an extreme form of down-ranking is the complete removal of specific content.
 This logic, similar to how ad blockers work, operates on the definition of an exclusion logic or metric that guides the extension in identifying the posts that should be removed from the user's feed.
 This intervention can provide valuable insights into the impact of filtering out posts with particular characteristics.
-This approach allows researchers to investigate research questions such as the impact of stricter moderation methods by reducing the content that has the potential to polarize communities, affect people emotionally, or to investigate the impact of alternative feed designs such as removing all the posts with videos or images.
+This approach allows researchers to investigate questions such as the impact of stricter moderation methods that reduce content with the potential to polarize communities or emotionally affect people, and the impact of alternative feed designs, such as removing all posts with videos or images.

 Finally, when measuring the effect of down-ranking or removing content, it may be important to consider what the user was shown in place of the removed content.
 To answer these questions, we recommend keeping track of the posts the participant was exposed to during the study.